marcduiker/cloudflare-queues-demo/README.md

    `wrangler publish`

-5. Trigger the *producer* endpoint:
+5. Optional: Call the *producer* endpoint:

    `curl https://producer.<your-worker>.workers.dev`

-6. There should be one message in the queue backlog.
+   There should be one message in the queue backlog.

 ### Create a consumer worker

+You can either create a new *consumer* worker by following steps 1-3, or use the existing *consumer* worker in this repository and continue from step 4.

-1. In the root folder, create a worker to produce messages:
+1. In the root folder, create a worker to consume messages:

     `wrangler init consumer`